ydahal1/ydahal1/jokes.md

-A Sandwich walks into a bar, the bartender says “Sorry, we don’t serve food here”
+Why did the banana go to the doctor?
+He was not "peeling" well.

 [
-Thu May 29 00:28:21 UTC 2025
+Fri May 30 00:28:23 UTC 2025
  ]